 (2)Whether a belief is reasonable is to be determined having regard to all the circumstances, including any steps A has taken to ascertain whether B consents.

 Albert DeSalvo The Boston Strangler

 Constructivity is a concept which permeates every aspect of law.
 Its definition cannot be concrete in that each case is fact sensitive.
 This means the specific facts and circumstances involved comprise a major role in every judicial decision.
 Hence, in a landlord/tenant scenario, a tenant may succeed in a claim of constructive eviction if a landlord creates detrimental conditions or knowingly allows deterioration to reduce a rented property to a state which renders it uninhabitable.

 In legal parlance, just as breaking and entering are often linked so closely as to be called “B&E”, constructive breaking and entering are akin in that Case law has established breaking as fraudulent entry.

-The common law requirement of trespass is also similar to the idea of constructive breaking, as both involve unauthorized entry.
+The common law requirement of trespass is also similar to the idea of constructive breaking, as both involve unauthorised entry.

 If someone intending to commit a crime obtains entry via misrepresentation, permission to enter has not, in the actual sense, been obtained.
 This means a burglary has occurred as definitely as if a perpetrator has taken a hacksaw to a door in order to force its opening.